vaishwarya96/MAPLE-uncertainty-estimation/README.md

 ## Training

+The necessary python libraries and their versions to run the code are specified in `requirements.txt`.
 The hyperparameters and arguments needed for training the network are available in `config.py`.
 Depending on the dataset used, please make sure to change the respective hyperparameters.
 To launch the training, run
 ```